wesleyan/chef-cookbooks/cookbooks/gnu_r/README.md

 gnu_r Cookbook
 ====================
-This cookbook installs the R statiscal programming for OS X and Windows.
+This cookbook installs the R statistical programming for OS X and Windows.

 Requirements
 ------------